-If the matched funds are completely used up on either the 6th or 7th December, the Challenge will pause until more funds are released at 10am on the following morning.
+If the matched funds are completely used up on either the 5th or 6th December, the Challenge will pause until more funds are released at 10am on the following morning.
 When matched funds are not available, a message stating this will appear on the donation page and will encourage you to come back at 10am the following morning when more matched funds will be released.
 If you wish to proceed in any event, you can still make an unmatched donation.
-The final release of funds will be at 10am on Saturday 8th December and these funds will continue matching donations until they are exhausted.
+The final release of funds will be at 10am on Saturday 7th December and these funds will continue matching donations until they are exhausted.
 If funds are not exhausted, matching will finish at 5pm, 18th December.

 Who is matching my donation?

 Online donations will be matched using a combination of pledges from charities’ major donors and trustees, and externally sourced Charity Champion funding.

 How much Charity Champion Funding is available?

 There is over £2m in Charity Champion funding available between the participating charities.

 Can I make a matched donation to a charity if I am one of their Christmas Challenge pledgers?